karam084/mobile-version/README.md

 ## Acknowledgments

-Thank to Microverse.
+Thank Microverse.

-This Portfolio Project was build using Figma templates under continuous supervision of Microverse team!!
+This Portfolio Project was built using Figma templates under the continuous supervision of Microverse team!!

 ## 📝 License